sfcoding-school/ArDroid-FollowUp/README.md

 # ArDroid FollowUp
-## [Artificial Intelligence] Object tracking with OpenCV on Android and follower robot with Arduino
+## Object tracking with OpenCV on Android and follower robot with Arduino

 ### Overview
 This is made for a university project.
 Below is the assigment text (in italian).